Skip to main content

 FAQs on Spending Limits

 How often are spending limits reviewed?
-Spending limits are reassessed each payroll cycle when updated pay stubs are submitted.
+Spending limits are reassessed each payroll cycle.
 Direct deposits meeting platform requirements also trigger automatic reviews.
 Can my spending limit be restored after a decrease?
 Yes, depending on the reasons for the decrease.
-Submitting updated documents or completing verifications can help restore or improve your limit.
 What are direct deposit requirements, and why do they matter?
 To activate limit increases, direct deposit transfers must meet a prescribed minimum threshold, ensuring consistency for account evaluations.

 Relevant Articles: